Edvarda-E/INF3331/assignment2/README.md

 **Known issues**
 * If you run the start action directly using e.g. `bash track.sh start`, the script will not warn you that it does not accept this action without the label.
-* Due to the different nature of line endings between the Windows OS and Linux, if you open the log.txt in Windows it will look a bit odd.
-I have solved the task with respects to LF lineendings, so that it works in the terminal and in Linux.
+* I have solved the task with respects to LF lineendings, so that it works in the terminal and on Linux.
+Due to the different nature of line endings between the Windows OS and Linux, if you open the log.txt in Windows it will look a bit odd.

 ## Task 2.3 - Make the tracker useful
 This task is implemented in the same script as task 2.2, and can be run (after the script is executable and sourced) as follows: